nativewind/react-native-css/CONTRIBUTING.md

 ## Development workflow

+> [!IMPORTANT]
+> Scripts in this project are designed to be run in a bash environment using [Yarn](https://yarnpkg.com/) and [Corepack](https://yarnpkg.com/corepack).
+If you are using a different shell, you may need to adjust the commands accordingly.

 This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
 It contains the following packages:

 - The library package in the root directory.